-Prof. G. Nanchariah is the Dean of the School.
+Prof. B. Kamaiah is the Dean of the School.

 M.A. programme has been designed to expose the student to alternative paradigms of economic theory and their application to contemporary national and international problems.
 Students are in addition trained in econometrics and quantitative methods.
 A certain minimum standard in quantitative methods is expected of candidates.
-The programme for M.A. studies is divided into 4 semesters spread over two years and consists of compulsory and optional courses which the student can opt for from a wide range of courses, designed to cover economic theory, techniques and applied economics.
+The M.A. programme is divided into 4 semesters spread over two years and consists of compulsory and optional courses.
+The student can choose 6 optionals from a wide range of courses, designed to cover economic theory, techniques and applied economics.

 I.M.A.
 (5-Year Integrated) programme consists of a component that is common to all the social sciences during the first three years.
 The students are admitted through an entrance test common to all social sciences.
 The students spend the first three years of study at the Centre for Integrated Studies, after which they branch out to the respective allotted discipline.
 The final two years of the I.M.A.
 (5-Year Integrated) in Economics programme are common with the M.A.
 Economics programme.
-Further details about the programme and entrance test can be found under Centre for Integrated Studies in this Prospectus.
+Further details about the programme and entrance test can be found under College for Integrated Studies in this Prospectus.

-M.Phil. is a 3 semesters' programme with a provision to allow submission of dissertations within two semesters.
-The programme consists of course work and dissertation.
+M.Phil. programme is a one year programme which is expected to be completed in a maximum three semesters.
+It consists of course work and dissertation.
 The course work places emphasis on: a) recent advances in selected areas of economics, b) literature in the chosen area of research and, c) proficiency in research methodology of economics.
 Students are required to do course work in the first semester.
-During the remaining part of the programme, they are expected to write a dissertation.
+During the second semester they have to write a study area examination in the chosen area of research and in the remaining part of the programme, they are expected to write a dissertation.
+However, the students if so desire can submit the M.Phil. dissertation within two semesters also.

-Ph.D. programme consists mainly of research work (with a provision for course work to those who are admitted without M.Phil. degree) leading to a thesis on an approved topic.
+Ph.D. programme consists mainly of research work (with a provision to do course work for one semester for those who are admitted without M.Phil. degree) leading to a thesis on an approved topic.
 The thesis will be of a high standard seen as a contribution to knowledge and will be defended in an open viva-voce.